 CIRCLE is funded through the Joint Programming Initiative “More Years, Better Lives” (Joint Transnational Call for proposals 2016 “Welfare, wellbeing and demographic change: understanding welfare models”).

-The project started in March 2017 and will last three years.
+The project started in March 2017 and will last until October 2021.
 The leading institution is CeRP-Collegio Carlo Alberto.